hashicorp/terraform/website/source/docs/providers/circonus/r/rule_set.html.markdown

   feel is important) when a notification is sent.
 This value will show up in email alerts and the Circonus UI.

-* `metric_type` - (Optional) The type of stream this trigger will operate on.
+* `metric_type` - (Optional) The type of stream this rule set will operate on.
   Valid values are `numeric` (the default) and `text`.

-* `notes` - (Optional) Notes about this trigger.
+* `notes` - (Optional) Notes about this rule set.

-* `parent` - (Optional) A Circonus Metric ID that, if specified and active with a severity 1 alert, will silence this trigger until all of the severity 1 alarms on the parent clear.
+* `parent` - (Optional) A Circonus Metric ID that, if specified and active with a severity 1 alert, will silence this rule set until all of the severity 1 alarms on the parent clear.
 This value must match the format `${check_id}_${metric_name}`.

-* `stream_name` - (Required) The name of the metric stream within a given check that this trigger is active on.
+* `stream_name` - (Required) The name of the metric stream within a given check that this rule set is active on.

-* `tags` - (Optional) A list of tags assigned to this trigger.
+* `tags` - (Optional) A list of tags assigned to this rule set.

 ## `if` Configuration

 The `if` configuration block is an
 [ordered list of rules](https://login.circonus.com/user/docs/Alerting/Rules/Configure) that are evaluated in order, first to last.
-The first `if` condition to evaluate true shortcircuits all other `if` blocks in this trigger.
+The first `if` condition to evaluate true shortcircuits all other `if` blocks in this rule set.
 An `if` block is also referred to as a "rule."
 It is advised that all high-severity rules are ordered before low-severity rules otherwise low-severity rules will mask notifications that should be delivered with a high-severity.